-There are no reproductive toxicity data on 3-methylbutyl 2-

-methylpropanoate.
-Read across material, isoamyl alcohol (CAS# 123-51-3; see Section 5) has sufficient reproductive toxicity data.
-An OECD 422 gavage combined repeated dose toxicity study with the Reproduction/Developmental Toxicity Screening Test was conducted on 12 Sprague-Dawley rats/sex/group administered test material, isoamyl alcohol at doses of 0, 30, 100 and 300 mg/kg/day.
+There are no reproductive toxicity data on 3-methylbutyl valerate.
+Metabolite, isoamyl alcohol (CAS # 123-51-3; see section 5) has sufficient reproductive toxicity data.
+An OECD 422 gavage combined repeated dose toxicity study with the Reproduction/Developmental Toxicity Screening Test was conducted on a group of 12 Sprague-Dawley rats/sex/group which were administered the test material isoamyl alcohol at doses of 0, 30, 100 and 300 mg/kg/day.
 There were no signs of toxicity towards the reproductive performance of the parental generation animals up to the highest dose tested (ECHA REACH Dossier: 3-Methylbutan-1-ol).
-The metabolite, isobutyric acid has no reproductive toxicity data that can be used for the reproductive toxicity endpoint.
-The NOAEL for reproductive toxicity was determined to be 300 mg/kg/day the highest dose tested.
+The NOAEL for reproductive toxicity was determined to be 300 mg/kg/day, the highest dose tested.
+There are no reproductive toxicity data on metabolite n-pentanoic acid that can be used to support the reproductive toxicity endpoint.

-Therefore, the MOE can be calculated by dividing the isoamyl alcohol NOAEL by the total systemic exposure, 300/0.0068 or 44118.
+Therefore, the MOE for the developmental and reproductive toxicity can be calculated by dividing the isoamyl alcohol NOAEL by the total systemic exposure, 300/0.0008 or 375000.

-In addition, the total systemic exposure for 3-methylbutyl 2methylpropanoate (6.8 μ g/kg bw/day) is below the TTC (30 μ g/kg bw/day) at the current level of use.
+In addition, the total systemic exposure for 3-methylbutyl valerate (0.80 μ g/kg/day) is below the TTC (30 μ g/kg/day) at the current level of use for the developmental and reproductive toxicity endpoint.